What is a Marketing Audit?

 Even if you already have a marketing strategy in place, marketing audits are still extremely useful.
 They can benefit the business in multiple ways, including but not limited to:

 - Pinpointing marketing efforts and practices that are thriving and successful, as well as those that are less so.
-Think of your business as a rose garden: it needs some occasional pruning in order to stay healthy.
-With a marketing audit, you can determine which parts of your marketing strategy are yielding fruit, and which are not.
+Think of your business as a rose garden: it needs occasional pruning to stay healthy.
+With a marketing audit, you can determine which parts of your marketing strategy are yielding fruit and which are not.

 - Don’t know where to start with a marketing plan?
 That’s easy.
 Trust your audit.
 Its systematic and structured approach will never let you down when it comes to your marketing plan.